Omeclamox-Pak therapy pack

-- if you have liver or kidney problems, the blood disorder porphyria, myasthenia gravis, gonorrhea, or stomach or bowel cancer
+- if you have liver or kidney problems, low blood vitamin B12 levels or vitamin B12 deficiency, the blood disorder porphyria, myasthenia gravis, gonorrhea, or stomach or bowel cancer

 - if you have osteoporosis (weak bones), a family history of osteoporosis, or other risk factors of osteoporosis (eg, smoking, poor nutrition)